What Is Acne?

-Provide surgical wounds with a healthy healing environment to minimize risks of infection and scarring.
+Provide acne with a healthy environment to minimize the risk of infection and scarring.

 Don’t overwash your face.
 2x a day with a mild cleanser is all you need.
 Washing more often will dry out skin and can push oil production into overdrive.

 Exfoliate regularly, 1-2 days a week to help prevent dead skin to build up.
 Be gentle as vigorous scrubbing irritates skin.